What is Spinach AI and how does it help with meetings?

 What are the key features of Spinach AI?

-Yes, Spinach AI provides a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
-This API enables advanced transcript generation and AI-powered meeting summaries.
-Learn more about API access.
+Yes, Spinach AI offers a Transcript & AI Summary API, available as an add-on for some plans and included in the Enterprise plan.
+See pricing.

 Use Cases & Benefits